Schopenhauer – A Deep Scrutiny of his Philosophy and Ideas

 Transcendental idealism: Schopenhauer described transcendental idealism as a “distinction between the phenomenon and the thing in itself.”
 In essence, what Kant supports it that the human experience is totally subjective and disengaged from the nature of the phenomena we perceive.
 For instance, we can observe and interact with a dog, but we can’t really have a dog experience as a dog actually perceives it.

-Extrapolating from these two concepts, he attempts to evolve the concept of perception and reality by adding the notion of will in the equation.
+Extrapolating from these two concepts, he attempts to evolve the concept of and reality by adding the notion of will in the equation.

 The will, as Schopenhauer understands it, is the expression of the desire of all nature to pursue and propagate life.